organicweb/spree-easy-contact/README.md

 SpreeEasyContact
 ================

-Easy to implement contact form with honyepot-captcha, with a topic selection management in admin.
+Easy to implement contact form with honeypot-captcha, with a topic selection management in admin.
 It stores all messages in DB for an easy recall of messages.

 This extension is based on joshnuss spree-contact-form (thank you BTW) : https://github.com/joshnuss/spree-contact-form